Ali was nervous about a challenging conversation she had to have at work and it didn’t go to plan. What does Jennifer think Ali should do?

 In the first part, Jennifer and Ali role play Ali’s challenging situation.

-The situation This audio file is 3:33 minutes.
+The situation This clip is 3:33 minutes.

 Part 2: A mindfulness practice